root-project/root/docbook/users-guide/Graphics.md

 If `pad1` is a pad then, it will divide the pad into 3 columns of 2 sub-pads.
 The generated sub-pads get names `pad1_i` where the index `i=1` to `nxm` (in our case `pad1_1`, `pad1_2`...`pad1_6)`.
-The names `pad1_1 `etc… correspond to new variables in CINT, so you may use them as soon as the executed method was `pad->Divide()`.
+The names `pad1_1 `etc... correspond to new variables in CINT, so you may use them as soon as the executed method was `pad->Divide()`.
 However, in a compiled program, one has to access these objects.
 Remember that a pad contains other objects and that these objects may themselves be pads.
 So